 - Made in USA, 1 Year Warranty

-- Care Instructions: Spot clean your pillow with a damp, white cloth, allowing it to air dry in a sunny, breezy spot.
-If you want to fluff your pillow, you can place it in a tumble dryer on cool.
+- Care Instructions: Spot clean the pillow with a damp, white cloth, allowing it to air dry in a sunny, breezy spot.
+Those who wish to fluff their pillows can place them in a tumble dryer on cool.
 Just a reminder – they don’t recommend using bleach on any Brentwood Home pillows.

 - *Please note: an updated version of the pillow has two covers – an outer cover that can be removed and laundered and an inside cover that holds the filling.